bonniss/hyparcel/README.md

 ## Controlling CSS

-In development, you should have full power on utilites offered by Tailwind.
+In development, you should have full power on utilities offered by Tailwind.
 Therefore, no CSS purging and minification are executed to keep bundling fast.

 Tailor Tailwind to your need by [configuring `tailwind.config.js`](https://tailwindcss.com/docs/configuration).
 The CSS seed file is located at `src/css/main.pcss`.
 Note that as Purgecss is configured in `postcss.config.js`, you should keep `tailwind.config.js`'s `purge: false` to suppress warnings when bundling for production.